 - Providing pertinent data through collection, analysis and development

 Software engineering is just one of the careers available to you if you’re looking to pursue an IT-related field.
 You could become a Data Detective, a job that involves a lot of running and undercover keyboard work.
-Read our Guide to IT internships and placements for more details.

 Getting work experience in software engineering